 There a lot of reasons to redirect URLs.
-Some reasons are –
+Some of the reasons are –

 - You have just changed your domain name and you want some redirections.